-Future roll outs will focus on other groups, for example, particular skills or stages of career.
-However, we are welcome to anyone registering interest in becoming a mentee at any time.
+We are however welcome to anyone registering interest in becoming a mentee at any time.
 We may not be able to match you straight away, but we will do our best to match everyone who registers interest.

-Once you register your interest we will send you quarterly communications relating to development and mentoring, we will also update you on the next phased roll outs and we are exploring the possibility of running occasional webinars.
+Once you register your interest we will send you quarterly communications relating to development and mentoring.
+We will also update you on the next phased intakes of mentees and we are exploring the possibility of running occasional webinars.
 Once you are matched you will be offered guidance and support to ensure you are able to get the best from mentoring.
 We will also ask you to sign a mentoring agreement and we will share with you the code of conduct.

 How to apply

 It is therefore important that you tell us as much as possible about yourself when you register your interest and what you are looking from the mentoring partnership.
-Where the information you tell us when you register meets the criteria, there may be a delay before we are able to make a suitable match based on the focus of the next roll out.
+Where the information you tell us when you register meets the criteria, there may be a delay before we are able to make a suitable match based on the focus of the next intake of mentees.
 The project runs to March 2022.